 # 10A: Brian Wilson - Smile

-Okay, I said no Re-Issues, but this kind of bends the rules.
+Okay, I shouldn't count Re-Issues, but this kind of bends the rules.
 Brian Wilson finally recorded the lost album that the Beach Boys never got to finish in 1967.
 It was worth the wait - Good Vibrations indeed.

 A special shout out to Brian's brother Dennis, whose Pacific Blue was rereleased in 2008.
 I was expecting Smile to be great, but was surprised to hear how good Pacific Blue was.
 He drowned before finishing his second album, Bambu - the unfinished version is included with the reissue.
 Check it out.